Statistical-Consulting/PCaPrognostics/README.md

 There are two types of model implementations in this repository:

 #### **📌 Models Implemented Within This Repository**
-Some models are fully implemented within the repository’s local structure.
-These models automatically access the preprocessed CSV files.
+Some models are fully implemented within the repository’s local structure, whereas others only run on Google Colab to thus take advantage of GPU resources.
+To use these models:
+1. Open the respective Google Colab notebook.
+2. Upload the necessary files (for tuning, training, or evaluation) into the Colab `content` pane.
+3. Execute the required code chunks according to the instructions provided in the notebook’s comments.
+In addition some models are implemnted in Python, some in R.

-1. Models implemented in Python:
+##### Models implemented in Python:
 1. Modelling Process in the `<model_name>_modelling.py`-files:
   - To load the correct dataset, adapt the `DATA_CONFIG`:
         `DATA_CONFIG = {
         'use_pca': False, # Experimental feautre, does PCA on the gene data; not recommended to use during modelling process 'pca_threshold': 0.85, # Only relevant if use_pca == True